sorru94/astarte-device-sdk-zephyr/samples/astarte_app/README.md

 wait for before sending each type of data.
 If no transmission is enabled it is possible to configure a timeout to wait for before disconnecting the device and stopping the sample.
-This allows the device to log messages received from astarte.
+This allows the device to log messages received from Astarte.
 Run menuconfig to try out different values.

 ## Sample configurable steps